apple/swift-nio/Sources/NIOCore/Docs.docc/swift-concurrency.md

         childChannelOutboundType: ByteBuffer.self
     )

 try await withThrowingDiscardingTaskGroup { group in
     for try await connectionChannel in serverChannel.inboundStream {
         group.addTask {
             do {
                 for try await inboundData in connectionChannel.inboundStream {
                     try await connectionChannel.outboundWriter.write(inboundData)
                 }
             } catch {
                 // Handle errors
             }
         }
     }
 }
 ```

 In the above code, we are bootstrapping a new TCP server which we assign to `serverChannel`.
-The type of
-`serverChannel` is a `NIOAsyncChannel` of `NIOAsyncChannel`.
-This is due to the fact that each
+The `serverChannel` is a `NIOAsyncChannel` whose inbound type is a `NIOAsyncChannel` and  whose
-inbound connection gets its own separate child channel.
+outbound type is `Never`.
+This is due to the fact that each inbound connection gets its own separate child channel.
+The inbound and outbound types of each inbound connection is `ByteBuffer` as specified in the bootstrap.
-Afterward, we are handling each inbound connection in a separate child task and echo the data back.
+Afterwards, we handle each inbound connection in separate child tasks and echo the data back.

-> Important: Make sure to use discarding task groups which are automatically reaping finished child tasks.
+> Important: Make sure to use discarding task groups which automatically reap finished child tasks.
 Normal task groups will result in a memory leak since they do not reap their child tasks automatically.

-The above works create for channels that do not have protocol negotiation handlers in their pipeline
+The above code works for channels that do not have protocol negotiation handlers in their pipeline
 since we can define the child channel's inbound and outbound type when calling `bind()`.
 In the case
 of protocol negotiation, we have to use a different bind method since now the types of the child channels
 are only known once protocol negotiation is done.
 Let's walk through how to setup a `ServerBootstrap`